SeanYeatts/SolidWrap/README.rst

 **Procedure**

-Extract the contents of this module to a safe location *( you can download the ZIP from this project's main GitHub page )*.
+Extract the contents of this module to a safe location.
 Open a new terminal and navigate to the top level directory of your project.
 Run the following command:

 .. code:: sh